-- The Chief Operating Officer or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged sheltering sites as outlined in building plans.
-They will report to the any missing staff or students. - The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.
+- The Superintendent or their designee will determine the level of the threat and communicate with building principal(s) who are affected by the emergency. - Principal(s) will move all staff and students to pre-arranged sheltering sites as outlined in building plans.
+They will report any missing staff or students.

+• The Logistics Chief will make appropriate arrangements for human needs in the event of a long-term situation.

-PROTOCOLS FOR RESPONDING TO BOMB THREATS, HOSTAGE-TAKINGS, INTRUDERS, ABDUCTION, AND OTHER EMERGENCY SITUATIONS20
+PROTOCOLS FOR RESPONDING TO BOMB THREATS, HOSTAGE-TAKINGS, INTRUDERS, ABDUCTION, AND OTHER EMERGENCY SITUATIONS 20